CN3ves/DataScienceNotes/pages/python.md

 Python can be run interactively by entering `python3` on the command line.
 This opens the Python shell which has a chevron (>>>) prompt, where commands can be entered (not that IDEs may have the shell inbedded already).
 Typing `print("Hello World")`) in the prompt and then *Enter* will run the Python command.
 To exit the Pythom promp, type `exit()` or `quit()`.
 So a series of statements can be typed in Python and processed interactively and it is possible to write entire programs interactively.
 However, this would require that it is typed perfectly from beginning to end.
 Once a program gets beyond a couple of lines of Python, it's much more common use a programming text editor and put all the code in a file.
 We call this a script or a Python program.
 Scripts are stored sets of instruction in text files that Python can run.
 Python scripts are identified by having an extention *.py*.
 Putting the code in Pyton scrips instead of manually typing it ineratively helps to keep structure ansd avoid retyping everything if one change is required

-## Errors

-At the begining, Python may seem to be difficult and it is very common to get a Syntax Error thrown back when running a script.
-Even tought it may be demotivating at first, it is important to keep in mind that *Syntax error* means Python is lost, it does not reconise an instruction.
-THIS MAY HAPPEN BECAUSE

 ## Comments